Uniswap/the-compact-indexer/README.md

 This query returns:
 - All registered allocators
-- Their unique IDs and first seen timestamps
-- All networks where each allocator is registered
+- Chains where each allocator is registered and their allocator ID on each chain
-- Registration timestamps for each network
+- Processed claims mediated by each allocator

 #### Get account balances across tokens and their respective resource locks